September Court Dates: As Scheduled

-Gallatin Municipal Court primarily handles traffic tickets that may either be a traffic infraction or a traffic misdemeanor.
-Examples of common traffic infractions issued by the Gallatin Police Department are speeding, running a stop sign, and following too closely.
-If you are unclear as to the nature of the charge against you, please contact the Recorder's Office.
+Gallatin Municipal Court primarily handles traffic tickets issued by the Gallatin Police Department within the city limits.
+If you are unclear as to the nature of the charge against you, please contact Gallatin Municipal Court.

-Accepted forms of payment include: MasterCard, Visa, Money Order, Personal Check, or Cash (in person only).
+Accepted forms of payment include: Money Order, Personal Check, Cash or Card using the Online Payment System.

 Paying a Ticket without Appearing in Court

-All citations will indicate your court date in the middle portion of your citation.
+All citations will indicate the scheduled court date in the middle portion of the citation.

-If your violation is listed and you wish to plead guilty without coming to court, follow these steps:
+If you wish to plead guilty without coming to court, follow these steps: